mitre/fieldmanual/sphinx-docs/index.rst

-.. caldera documentation master file, created by sphinx-quickstart on Tue Jan  7 13:46:39 2020.
+.. caldera documentation master file

-   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.
+.. |TM| unicode:: U+2122
+   :ltrim:

 Welcome to MITRE Caldera's documentation!
 =========================================

-Caldera™ is an adversary emulation platform designed to easily run autonomous breach-and-attack simulation exercises.
+Caldera |TM| is an adversary emulation platform designed to easily run autonomous breach-and-attack simulation exercises.
 It can also be used to run manual red-team engagements or automated incident response.
-Caldera is built on the `MITRE ATT&CK™ framework <https://attack.mitre.org>`_ and is an active research project at MITRE.
+Caldera is built on the `MITRE ATT&CK <https://attack.mitre.org>`_ |TM| framework and is an active research project at MITRE.

 The framework consists of two components: